 Deadlines: Limited to fall admissions.
 University deadlines apply.

-Economist in financial institutions, management firms, and consulting firms both in private and domestic sector, academics/researcher, government positions (the Federal Reserve banks, Bureau of Labor Statistics, Census Bureau, Social Security Administration, Federal Trade Commission, etc.)
+Graduates of the program seek positions such as: Economist in financial institutions, management firms, and consulting firms both in private and domestic sector, Academics/Researcher, Government Positions (the Federal Reserve banks, Bureau of Labor Statistics, Census Bureau, Social Security Administration and Federal Trade Commission.)